-In this article, I’ll show you how to reach customer service for several major U.S. air carriers — by phone, online and through social media.
+In this article, I’ll show you how to reach customer service for several major U.S. air carriers: by phone, online, on social media and through mobile apps.

 Airline Customer Service: Table of Contents